-She began her interesting career in childhood, as a gymnast, when she competed internationally for the Canadian Rhythmic Gymnastics team.
+She began her interesting career in childhood, as a gymnast when she competed internationally for the Canadian Rhythmic Gymnastics team.
 Upon completing an Honours B.F.A. in Dance at York University, she became one of the founders of T.I.D.E.
 (Toronto Independent Dance Enterprise).
 Here she was instrumental in the creation of a diverse body of work for the now-defunct but still notorious company that danced across Canada for 10 years.

 In 2006 Fujiwara turned back to ensemble choreography resulting in Conference of the Birds, a work for 9 dancers and 3 musicians that was called, “– the best thing to premiere at the (fFIDA) festival in many a year”, and NO EXIT, “- so precisely performed it needs no words.” by the Toronto Star.
-Recent international commissions include Cuenta las Estellas, for la Compania Nacional de Costa Rica in 2011 and a work for eXit’11 in Germany.
+International commissions include Cuenta las Estellas, for la Compania Nacional de Costa Rica in 2011 and a work for eXit’11 in Germany.

 EUNOIA, her multimedia adaptation of Christian Bök’s award-winning book premiered at Harbourfront Centre's WorldStage Series, received three Dora nominations, was one of NOW’s Top 5 Dance Shows of 2014, and continues to tour nationally.